Permafrost/Tundra/SERVICES.md

   a relative or absolute file path or `file:` [URI].
 If the file does not exist, it will be created.
 If the file does exist, its last modification time will be updated to current time.
+* `$file.modified` is an optional datetime to use when updating the last modification time of the file.
+Defaults to current time.

 ---